Traditional marketers don’t rely enough on data.

 Too often, marketers and influencers and gurus hit Publish on some amazing piece of wisdom.
+This is the common practice of most content marketing today.
 But when you boil everything down, stripping away the layers of faux authority, you realize that it’s either (a) incorrect, (b) misguided, or (c) utter horse shit. 🐎 💩

 The silver lining is that there are a few tricks.
 You can do some of these things.
 It won’t solve all of these problems.
 But it will get you a little closer to accurate data you can actually use.